icve/Google-Search-Rank-Check/README.md

-Simple Web App for checking search rank of sites on Google written in C#
+Simple Web App for checking search rank of sites on Google built with ASP.NET

 ![demo gif](demogifs/demo1.gif)